Profile for Víctor Macías-González

 Specialty area(s)

 Latin American, Mexican, Latinx histories and history of race, gender and sexuality.
-Latin Americanists study the history of nineteen different countries in the Americas, plus the Philippines, Spain, and the U.S.A.
+Latin Americanists study the pasts of nineteen different countries in the Americas, plus the Philippines, Spain, and the U.S.A.
 I focus on nineteenth-century Mexico, especially the Porfiriato (1876-1911) and the U.S. Southwest.
-Research interests include diplomacy, transnational migration, Mexican diaspora, consumption and material culture, masculinity, Latin@s in the Midwest, the homophile movement, and LGBTQ history of the Midwest.
-Service interests include development of outreach programs to increase Latino entry into higher education, graduate, and professional programs, as well as LGBTQ public history programs, and faculty promotion and retention programs.
+Research interests include diplomacy, transnational migration, Mexican diaspora, consumption and material culture, masculinity, Latin@s in the Midwest, the homophile movement, and LGBTQ+ history of the Midwest.
+Service interests include development of outreach programs to increase Latino entry into higher education, graduate, and professional programs, as well as LGBTQ+ public history programs.
 I serve on various professional groups in my field.
 I chair the U.S.-Canada Organizing Committee of the International Historians of Mexico Conference, serve on the American Historical Association's Committee on LGBTQ Status in the Profession, and on the organizing committee of REDMUGEN, the network for historians of women, gender, and sexuality in Mexico.

 Brief biography

-2023-24 is my twenty-fourth year at UW-La Crosse.
-I joined the faculty of the University of Wisconsin-La Crosse in 2000, was tenured and promoted to associate professor in 2006, and to professor in 2013.
+2024-25 is my twenty-fifth year at UW-La Crosse.
+I joined UWL's faculty in 2000, was tenured and promoted to associate professor in 2006, and to professor in 2013.
 In addition to my teaching, advising, research, and service duties in the Department of History, I am affiliated with the Department of Race, Gender, and Sexuality Studies.
 From Fall 2009 to Summer 2016 , I directed the Eagle Mentoring Program, a retention initiative for high-achieving, historically under-represented, underprivileged second-year students in the arts, humanities, and social sciences.
 From 2017 to 2020, I coordinated the Faculty Fellows for Retention and Promotion in the CBA at UWL.
-Since Spring 2022, I serve as CASSH Faculty Fellow for Diversity and Inclusion.
+From Spring 2022 to Spring 2024, I served as CASSH Faculty Fellow for Diversity and Inclusion.

-My research interests focus broadly on gender, sexuality, class, and material culture of Mexico in the long nineteenth century (1750-1930).
-I am a specialist of the Porfirian age in Mexico (1876-1911) and my publications have analyzed the Mexican aristocracy, manuals of etiquette, portraiture, genealogy, consumption, and leisure.
-I am presently completing a monograph on homosexuality in Mexico ca. 1930-1960.
+My research interests focus on gender, sexuality, class, and material culture of Mexico in the long nineteenth century (1750-1930).
+I am a specialist of the Porfirian age in Mexico (1876-1911) and have published on the Mexican aristocracy, manuals of etiquette, portraiture, genealogy, consumption, and leisure.
+I am presently completing a monograph on gender affirming care in 1950s Mexico.

 My service interests include closing the achievement gap for historically-underserved populations, increasing the access of minority communities to higher education, and increasing the number of students of color in the graduate school pipeline.
 I developed and implemented: Parent College (now run by the Admissions Office), the Eagle Mentoring Program (now run by the Division of Diversity and Inclusion), Hekima Scholars (run by the Office of Multicultural Student Services), and LOMP--the Latina Outreach Mentoring Program, occasionally funded through internal grants and staffed by Latina students and Latina/o faculty and staff.
 We regularly partner with the Arcadia Public Schools on this initiative as funding is available.